-College: Gallaspy College of Education and Human Development Prepared by: April Giddens; Keicia Hawkins Date: 6-11-19 Approved by: Katrina Jordan Date: 6-17-19
+Division: College: Gallaspy College of Education and Human Development

+Department: School of Education

+Prepared by: April Giddens Date: June 19, 2020

+Confirmed by GCEHD Assessment Coordinator Susan Kahn

+Approved by: Kimberly McAlister Date: July 19, 2020

 Northwestern Mission.
 Northwestern State University is a responsive, student-oriented institution that is committed to the creation, dissemination, and acquisition of knowledge through teaching, research, and service.
 The University maintains as its highest priority excellence in teaching in graduate and undergraduate programs.
 Northwestern State University prepares its students to become productive members of society and promotes economic development and improvements in the quality of life of the citizens in its region.